HasnathAhmedTamim/Dynamic-Workflow-Approval-System-Frontend/README.md

-# Workflow Management Dashboard
+# Dynamic Workflow Approval System frontend

 ## Description

-This project is a **Workflow Management Dashboard** built with **React**.
+This project is a **Dynamic Workflow Approval System** built with **React Vite**.
 It allows users to view and manage workflows, drag-and-drop workflow items, and update the status of workflow steps.
 Key features include workflow creation, deletion, reordering, and step status management.

 ---